 that were out of her comfort palette, as described in Modern Patchwork

-4. Make little modern quilt tops.
-You don't need yards of each solid.
+.
+You don’t need yards of each solid.
 Just get enough of every color so you can play with the combinations to make three or four mini modern quilts.
-Then take your solids home and start experimenting with improve piecing to make modern quilt blocks.
+Then take your solids home and start experimenting with improv piecing to make modern quilt blocks.

 If you’re new to the modern quilting style, don’t worry that these all-solid quilt tops are too simple.
 You can use thread to create texture and interest to the solid areas of fabric.